Alphabetical Plant Listing

 Southern Sugar Maple, Florida Maple, Caddo Maple, Rock Maple, Acer barbatum, Acer barbatum var. longii, Acer barbatum var. villipes, Acer floridanum var. longii, Acer floridanum var. villipes, Acer nigrum var. floridanum, Acer saccharinum var. floridanum, Acer saccharum ssp. floridanum, Acer saccharum var. floridanum, Saccharodendron barbatum, Saccharodendron floridanum

 An attractive and versatile tree for the home landscape, Acer floridanum (Florida Maple) is a medium-sized to large deciduous tree with an oval to rounded crown of moderate density.
 Its foliage of opposite, simple, palmately lobed leaves, 2-4 in.
 (5-10 cm), features 3-5 somewhat rounded lobes.
 Dark green above and paler underneath in summer, the leaves change to a brilliant palette of yellows, oranges, and reds in the fall.
 In spring, greenish-yellow flowers, borne in hanging clusters, appear before or with the leaves and are followed by two-winged samara.
-Florida Maple also provides some winter interest, with its attractive, light gray bark, with thick irregular curling ridges on older trees.
+Florida Maple also provides some winter interest with its attractive, light gray bark, with thick, irregular curling ridges on older trees.
 The limbs are strong and not susceptible to wind damage.
-Noted for its greater resistance to heat than that of its showy relative, Acer saccharum (Sugar Maple), Florida Maple makes an excellent shade tree or specimen tree in southern gardens.
-Important for wildlife, it provides an early spring source of nectar for bees.
-Its flowers are visited by pollinators and the seeds are devoured by birds and small mammals.
+Noted for its greater heat resistance than its showy relative, Acer saccharum (Sugar Maple), Florida Maple makes an excellent shade tree or specimen tree in southern gardens.
+It is important for wildlife and provides an early spring source of nectar for bees.
+Pollinators visit its flowers, and birds and small mammals devour the seeds.
 Several species of birds and especially squirrels make use of the tree as a nesting site.

 • Grows up to 20-60 ft. tall (6-18 m) and 25-40 ft. wide (7-12 m).